-For the most part, breakfast in my household was monotonous and rapid.
-I lived in a children’s cereal free zone and my parents didn’t really believe in bacon & egg sandwiches - having grown up in Singapore, they fed me what was familiar for them - a traditional local breakfast of runny eggs and kaya toast.
-One of my earliest breakfast memories was centered around wolfing down a glass of warm (microwaved) milk and a piece of bread, scraped with butter and kaya (a staple condiment in Southeast Asia, essentially a coconut jam) before primary school in the morning.
+When I think back to my childhood breakfasts, they were, for the most part, monotonous and very quick.
+I lived in a children's cereal-free zone, plus my parents didn’t really believe in bacon & egg sandwiches.
+Having grown up in Singapore, they fed me what felt familiar to them - a traditional local breakfast of runny eggs and kaya jam (a staple condiment in Southeast Asia, essentially a coconut jam) toast.
+For as far back as I can think of, my everyday morning routine was centered around wolfing down a glass of warm (microwaved) milk and a piece of bread scraped with butter and kaya and heading off to primary school.